krylenger/kottans-frontend/README.md

 Finally at the end of the day I've started my 2nd project - interacting with DOM elements, navigation without reloading the page.
 I have a cool idea and will do my best to implement it!
 So excited) Yuuhuuu!

+### *1 November 2020*

+Today I've almost finished DOM project.
+I did all the layout, styling, created the database, added assets (images) to the project folder and resized them.
+Also I've already implemented interaction with DOM elements without page reloading. (it's the main task) Just to need to improve several aspects and I'm ready to submit my project!